kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 Here are some good early deliverables from the CI Signal lead between start of the release to enhancement freeze.
 - Start maintain the [CI signal project board](https://github.com/orgs/kubernetes/projects/11) and keep it up-to-date with issues tracking any test failure/flake
-- Copy over any open test issues from previous release, assign a member of the CI signal team, and have that member follow up on the issue with owners
+- Assign the new milestone labels to the open issues from previous release, assign a member of the CI signal team, and have that member follow up on the issue with owners
 - Monitor [master-blocking](https://k8s-testgrid.appspot.com/sig-release-master-blocking) and [master-informing](https://testgrid.k8s.io/sig-release-master-informing) dashboards **twice a week** and ensure all failures and flakes are tracked via open issues.
 See [Opening Issues](#opening-issues) for how to write an effective issue.
 - Build and maintain a document of area experts / owners across SIGs for future needs e.g.: Scalability experts, upgrade test experts etc